 If Prague is the city of 100 spires, then the Czech Republic is surely the country of 1,000.
 Every town in the countryside of the Moravian-Silesian and Vysočina regions seems to have a tower of its own.

 Along with serving as pretty focal points from street level, a climb to the top will provide some of the best views around.

 We had heard the stories of the Czech Republic’s traditional liqueur, Zufanek slivovice for days.
 Throughout our media tour in the Czech Republic’s Vysočina Region, my group was on a quest to taste the premier plum brandy, and we finally found it in a little cafe in Telč.
 Let’s just say the smooth, jammy taste was a hit with my group.
 Na zdravi!

 6. Every town, a square

 For fans of stately town squares, the dilemma in the Czech Republic will be choosing from among so many.
-From Nový Jičín’s fascinating statues to Telč’s fairytale houses, the town squares are where it’s at in the Czech Republic.
+From Nový Jičín’s fascinating statues to Telč’s fairytale houses, to Jihlava’s bustling local scene, the town squares are where it’s at in the Czech Republic.

 7. Bolt love

 Of course, depending on individual interests and itineraries, a trip through the Czech Republic will yield many more than seven great surprises.
-Watch for future posts on the spas and hiking, the fascinating and stunning town of Třebíč, and the food.
+Watch for future posts on the spas and hiking, traveling through the area as a mature solo traveler, the fascinating and stunning town of Třebíč, and the food.